next-hat/documentation/docs/guides/nanocl/advanced-usage/virtual-machine.md

 The initial boot time with default settings is approximately 90 seconds.
 This can be improved by enabling KVM and allocating more resources to your virtual machine.

+> **Note**
+>
-Note: The virtual machine won't use the base image directly.
-Instead, it will create a snapshot of the base image and use the snapshot as its own disk.
+> The virtual machine won't use the base image directly.<br/>
+> Instead, it will create a snapshot of the base image and use the snapshot as its own disk.

 You can monitor the status by attaching to the virtual machine using the following command: